Solargi/shop/README.md

     $ docker compose down
    ```

-# How to use the Swagger documentation
+# How to use Swagger documentation
 ## Documentation Access
 The documentation is made with Swagger (OpenAPI).
 It includes everything you need to use this API, you must however create a user with role admin,